 Using the Regional Guidelines helps to ensure that regional and national Red Lists are more comparable, and promotes the sharing of species information between neighbouring countries.
 It also allows an easier flow of information between the regional and global levels.
 A regional approach to identifying threatened species complements the global Red List and provides information at an appropriate scale for international conservation treaties (for example, the Bern Convention) and legislation (e.g., the EU Habitats Directive) that have a regional focus.

 The Regional Guidelines are available in the following IUCN-recognised versions: English, Spanish, French, Arabic and Japanese.

-IUCN coordinates two regional assessment initiatives, for the European and Mediterranean regions.
+The IUCN Global Species Programme currently coordinates two regional assessment initiatives, for the European and Mediterranean regions.
 Regional assessments have also been undertaken for marine species occurring in the Persian Gulf and the Gulf of Mexico.

 Between 2003 and 2009, the IUCN Global Species Programme's Freshwater Biodiversity Unit coordinated regional Red List assessments for freshwater fishes, molluscs, dragonflies, crabs, and plants in Africa, focusing on six major sub-regions delineated by major river catchments (Northern Africa, Western Africa, North-eastern Africa, Central Africa, Eastern Africa, and Southern Africa) and an overall Pan-Africa assessment for each species.
 The final report for this regional assessment project is available here.
 Although the global status has been reassessed for many of these species since the end of the Pan-Africa Freshwater Biodiversity Assessment project, these regional assessments are still available on The IUCN Red List.